sonburn/symbol-organizer/README.md

 1. Download and open symbol-organizer-master.zip
 2. Navigate to Symbol Organizer.sketchplugin and copy/move to your plugins directory

-   To find your plugins directory,
+To find your plugins directory...

 1. In the Sketch menu, navigate to Plugins > Manage Plugins...
 2. Click the cog in the lower left of the plugins window, and click Reveal Plugins Folder

 # Changelog